 However, the Mountaineer’s parent company, Eldorado Resorts, just partnered with sports betting titan William Hill earlier in September.
 One of Eldorado’s newly acquired properties, Tropicana Atlantic City, struck a deal with William Hill at almost the same time.

 So, with a sportsbook company onboard, things might happen quickly at the Mountaineer after all.
-For now, West Virginia inhabitants will have to make do with the two open sportsbooks in the Mountain State.
+For now, West Virginia gambling enthusiasts will have to make do with the two open sportsbooks in the Mountain State.